 ANCAP safety ratings are a valuable decision-making tool when buying a car.
 Buying last year’s build means it will likely have had its safety features assessed so you’ll know what you’re buying.
 Even though the new model may have improved safety, until it’s been tested you won’t know for sure.

-For some people Christmas means a work bonus payment and for others it means the opportunity to ask for money instead of presents from family.
-Either way, this can be the much needed cash injection to make a down payment/deposit on a car.
-(Side note: make sure you have enough left for car insurance for your new car).
+For some people Christmas means a work bonus payment.
+For others it means the opportunity to ask for money instead of presents from family.
+Either way, this can be the much-needed cash injection to make a down payment/deposit on a car.
+(Side note: make sure you have enough left for car insurance for your car).

 Extra ammunition

-Christmas isn’t the only time of year that’s great to purchase a car.
+Christmas isn’t the only time of year that’s great for buying a car.
 EOFY car sales provide another opportunity to make the most of sales targets and bargains.
-If you’re cash strapped at Christmas or don’t want to rush into a decision give yourself time to make the right choice.
+If you’re cash strapped at Christmas or don’t want to rush into a decision, give yourself time to make the right choice.

 With that said, here are some reasons Christmas may not be the best time to buy a car: